natcap/invest.users-guide/source/en/urban_mental_health.rst

 - :math:`BIR`: baseline prevalence rate.
 Input data provided by users, typically sourced from national or local health agencies such as the U.S. Centers for Disease Control and Prevention (CDC).
 These rates are often derived from survey-based statistics and are available at various spatial levels (e.g., region, district, or census tract).
 If the data is provided in tabular format rather than as shapefiles, users must join it to the corresponding spatial units before using it as model input.
 - :math:`POP`: population.
 A raster dataset provided by the user, representing the number of inhabitants per pixel across the study area.
 Pixels with no population should be assigned a value of 0.
 - :math:`RR`: relative risk or risk ratio.
 A value less than 1 (:math:`RR` < 1) indicates that nature exposure is associated with a reduced risk of mental illness (protective effect), whereas a value greater than 1 (:math:`RR` > 1) indicates an increased risk (adverse association).
 - :math:`NE`: nature exposure.
-Here, the model uses NDVI as a proxy. :math:`NE_{baseline}` is provided by the user as input, representing baseline nature exposure levels. :math:`NE_{scenario}` is typically calculated within the model based on the land use/land cover (LULC) scenario map provided by users, allowing for assessment of changes in exposure under alternative greening strategies (see Nature Exposure Estimation section for details).
+Here, the model uses NDVI as a proxy. :math:`NE_{baseline}` is provided by the user as input, representing baseline nature exposure levels. :math:`NE_{scenario}` is typically calculated within the model based on the user-provided land use/land cover (LULC) scenario map, allowing for assessment of changes in exposure under alternative greening strategies (see Nature Exposure Estimation section for details).
 - :math:`RR_{0.1NE}`: Relative risk per 0.1 :math:`NE` increase.
 By default, the model uses the relative risk associated with a 0.1 increase in NDVI-based nature exposure.
 This value must be provided by users, based on empirical studies or meta-analyses relevant to the selected health outcome.
 In the sample data, we derived effect sizes for depression and anxiety from a meta-analysis by Liu et al. 2023.

-If the risk ratio is not available, while other effect size metrics, such as the odds ratio (:math:`OR`) is available, a commonly used method to approximate the :math:`RR` from an :math:`OR` is based on a formula proposed by Zhang and Yu (1998).
+If the risk ratio is not available, but other effect size metrics, such as the odds ratio (:math:`OR`) is available, a commonly used method to approximate the :math:`RR` from an :math:`OR` is based on a formula proposed by Zhang and Yu (1998).
 This formula requires you to know or estimate the baseline risk (the prevalence of the outcome in the reference or non-exposed group).

 .. math:: RR = \frac{OR}{1 - p_0 + (p_0 \cdot OR)}
 	:label: (umh.
 5)